 The variation in the approaches taken by these courts provides little guidance for the states that have not yet addressed these issues.
 Interestingly, many clinics also have their own contractual requirements for the embryos, not required by law, including restrictions on placement after a specific age of the intended gestational carrier.
 Clinics in the U.S. usually have an "upper age limit after which they will not perform in vitro fertilization with the [cisgender] woman's own eggs," often between ages forty-two and forty-five.
 Most IVF clinics will not allow individuals over the age of fifty to receive donor eggs to create a pregnancy.
 The uncertain disposition of unused embryos has a direct impact on individuals who desire to use a donated embryo.
-Iowa's test would maintain the
+Iowa's test would maintain the status quo in the case of a dispute and prohibit donation of contested embryos, denying other couples the chance to use them.
+The balancing and intent-of-the-

-^{86.
-507} S.W.3d 127, 147 (Mo.
+86. See McQueen v.
+Gadberry, 507 S.W.3d 127, 147 (Mo.
 Ct.
 App.
 2016).

-^{87.
-993} N.E.2d 502, 515 (Ill.
+87. Szafranski v.
+Dunston, 993 N.E.2d 502, 515 (Ill.
 App.
 Ct.
 2013).